LakshithaMurali/Data-Analysis-/README.md

 ### Outputs
 - Prediction of tumor classification: benign or malignant.
-- Model performance metrics such as accuracy, precision, and recall.
+- Model performance metrics such as accuracy and precision.

 ---